 This small town, like many in the Southern Catskills NY, has been going through a Brooklynish revival.
 Cadres of cool kids, partial to farm-to-table fare, hand crafted beer, and home-goods, have been leaving the city behind for a more bucolic life with like-minded folks.
 These are our favorite shops and attractions:

-See the best of local contemporary art in two and a half bright galleries.
+See the best of local contemporary art in two and a half bright galleries at Catskill Art Space.
 A great temperature controlled diversion on a freezing or swampy day.
-Open Mon, Thurs, Sat 11-6, Sun 11-3, free.
+Check website for hours open.

 Goods, clothing, and jewelry from all over the world.
-This is the second location for Anna Bern, former Design Director for Vogue Magazine, who has another Nest in Narrowsburg NY.
+Nest is the second location for Anna Bern, former Design Director for Vogue Magazine, who had another location in Narrowsburg NY.

 SHOP/WINE: Upstream Wine and Spirits

-What a beautifully curated wine selection.
-And informative, too.
+Upstream Wine and Spirits offers a beautifully curated wine selection.
+And, it’s informative, too.

 SHOP: Dette Flies